MoonPoet/xaprb-src/content/blog/2009/finding-queries-with-duplicate-columns.md

     select a.*, [other stuff], a.column1 from ...

 This type of query should be catchable by [mk-query-audit](http://www.maatkit.org/doc/mk-query-advisor.html), when we write it.
-Oooh -- another flashlight to find hairy things with wobbly eyes under your fridge!
+Oooh---another flashlight to find hairy things with wobbly eyes under your fridge!